roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-03 ****** byCathartico© Vanessa Laren lay in her bath tub caressing her smooth precious body.
+Vanessa Laren lay in her bath tub caressing her smooth precious body.
 Looking down at herself, her eyes followed the silk curves of her heavy full breasts down over her tight nicely tanned belly to her long lean legs.
 She knew exactly why Stanton and his partners where so happy that she had signed the job papers.

  Jumping back in time, she recapitulated the scene that happened after her parking garage bang.
 Stanton, Miller and Erickson had packed her into the Mercedes taking her back to the law office.
 There, she had signed the papers and received her first cheque.
 It had been more money than she had ever got before in her whole life.